MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 ### Mitigation 2: Validate the PEX Endpoint has been correctly configured

 Project Operations requires that a project parameter reference the PEX Endpoint.
 This endpoint is required to communicate with the service that's used to render the work breakdown structure.
 If the parameter isn't enabled, you will receive the error, *The project parameter is not valid*.
-To update the PEX Endpoint complete the following steps.
+To update the PEX Endpoint, complete the following steps.

 1. Add the **PEX Endpoint** field to the **Project Parameters** page.
 2. Identify the product type that you are using.
 This value is used when the PEX Endpoint is set.
-Upon retrieval, the product type is already defined inthe PEX Endpoint.
+Upon retrieval, the product type is already defined in the PEX Endpoint.
 Keep that value.
 3. Update the field with the following value: `https://project.microsoft.com/<lang>/?org=<cdsServer>#/taskgrid?projectId=<id>&type=2`.
 The following table provides the type parameter that should be used based on the product type.

       | **Product type**                     | **Type parameter** |